Tradition, the Self, and Substantive Due Process: A Comment on Michael Sandel, 77 California Law Review 553 (1989)

 Date of Authorship for this Version

 Post, Robert, "Tradition, the Self, and Substantive Due Process: A Comment on Michael Sandel" (1989).
 Faculty Scholarship Series.
-Paper 4647.
+4647.